 Celebration of Life Services for Betty Ann Henneke will be held at 2:00 p.m., Saturday, March 16, 2019

-To send flowers in memory of Betty Ann Henneke (Gregg), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Betty Ann Henneke (Gregg), please visit our Heartfelt Sympathies Store.

 at the Salem United Methodist Church, Drummond, OK.
 Burial will be after the service in